Transmedia storytelling: Educational uses

 Transmedia storytelling is apparent in comics, films, print media, radio, and now social media.
 The story is told different depending on the medium.
 With social media, the story is told differently depending on which social media platform someone uses (Twitter, Facebook, Instagram) The scale in which the impact each medium has differs from medium to medium.
 Before social media, radio and print media were the primary medium to connect with an audience.
 With the advancements in technology, social media has become the go-to medium to reach a large group of people in a fast amount of time.
 In the ideal form of TS, “each medium does what it does best — so that a story might be introduced in a film, expanded through television, novels, and comics, and its world might be explored and experienced through game play.
 Each franchise entry needs to be self-contained enough to enable autonomous consumption.
 That is, you don't need to have seen the film to enjoy the game and vice-versa.”

-For the purpose of studying transmedia storytelling and how information becomes spreadable across multiple media platforms, we can look at four strategies for expanding the narrative world of media texts.
-First is the creation of interstitial microstories.
-Examples of these are video games, online clips, or comics.
-Next is the creation of parallel stories.
-Here, the idea is to create another story that unfolds at the same time as the macrostory.
-Scolari uses the example of the episode "24: Conspiracy".
-Third, the creation of peripheral stories is considered spin-offs from the original stories.
-The example of 24 novels is used to show how texts have a weak relationship to the macrostory, but still connected to it.
-The final strategy is user-generated content platforms like blogs or wikis.
-These environments are open source story-creation machines that allow users to add to the fictional world.
-This could also be called fan fiction.

-Each medium reaches a different audience.
-Traditional mediums such as radio, print media, and film, garner older audiences because of the familiarity of that generation with those specific mediums.
-Scolari uses the example of Shrek.
-It is a film for kids, but some of the dialogue contains jokes that are meant for adults.
-Thus, the same text is creating at least two groups of consumers - children and adults or parents.
-The millennial generation uses a combination of mediums because there awareness of traditional media and the advancements of social media.
-The Gen Z audience is drawn to the social media medium similar to the reason to the Gen X audience is drawn to traditional mediums, because of the familiarity of the medium.
+Transmedia storytelling as a form of adaptation

+There have been debates over whether works of transmedia storytelling and adaptive works should be considered part of the same field of study.
+Transmedia works often extend a narrative across various platforms while adaptive works retell or reshape a narrative.
+Scholar Erin Sullivan argues that the crux of this debate lies in the ambiguous terminology surrounding both transmedia and adaptation studies.
+Influential ideas associated with these fields have been introduced by scholars like Henry Jenkins, yet ongoing debates about the definitions of adaptation and transmedia storytelling continue to complicate their respective studies.
+Other scholars have found overlap between these fields in how they rely on fan engagement and are often the subjects of cultification.

+According to author Lissette Lopez Szwydky, there is an assumed hierarchy between transmedia storytelling and adaptations.
+Transmedia storytelling often takes the form of less respected media forms--such as theme park attractions and fan fiction--while adaptive works typically manifest in more respected mediums such as television shows and films.
+In the case of certain franchises, like Star Wars, Dan Hassler-Forest argues that, in terms of this assumed hierarchy, "Film comes first.
+Current television and video productions are admitted into the 'premier league' of transmedia storytelling, but seemingly only somewhat begrudgingly....Comics, books, and other transmedia expansions are relegated to secondary or tertiary status—these are very much made to feel as if they are not the main event and are there for subgroups and niches of attendees who may be interested."
+With the emergence of new medias forms and the increasing use of hybridity in recent decades, the perceived hierarchy between adaptations and transmedia storytelling has become less pronounced; it is no longer rare for adaptations to take on the same forms traditionally associated with transmedia narratives.